Nirmit2106/Typing-speed-game/README.md

 ramdom as "random.choice()"

 ## Steps involved in the program 🚀
-1.The user has to type the sentence.
+- The user has to type the sentence.
-2.The user input is compared with the sentence genrated.
+- The user input is compared with the sentence genrated.
-3.Typing speed is calculated accordingly
+- Typing speed is calculated accordingly
-4.Output is generated and returned.
+- Output is generated and returned.

 ## Prerequisites
 - Python 3.13 or higher